Cocaine abuse and mental health

 Cocaine abuse: warning signs

+Cocaine use in the UK has become so normalised that along with drinking, it is becoming widely accepted that cocaine use every weekend is just a way of life.
 If you or someone you love has a problem with cocaine abuse, you should look out for the following mental health warning signs in their behaviour that could indicate an addiction:

 - – Changes in behaviour